 about Vince Halfhide

 Catch the All Star Blues Jam at Irene's Pub in Ottawa on a Thursday night and you'll hear house band guitarist Vince Halfhide.
-Many there will know Vince as a long-time fixture on the Ottawa blues scene.
-Some will be aware of the dozens of artists he's worked with in a number of genres since he started out in 1969.
-And a few will know him as a singer-songwriter whose work can range across any of those genres.
+Many there will know Vince as a long-time fixture on the Ottawa blues and roots scene.
+Some will be aware of the dozens of artists he's worked with in a number of genres since he started out in 1969, such as the Mighty Popo (recipient of the 2007 "Best Group - World Music" Canadian Folk Music Award for his CD Muhazi, with Vince on board).
+And a few will know him as an engaging singer-songwriter who draws inspiration from wide-ranging sources.